rishitoshsingh/magnet-tau/README.md

 - `--trace-path`: Path to the traces JSON file
 - `--model-provider`: LLM provider (default: `openai`)
 - `--model`: Model name
-- `--temperature`: Sampling temperature
 - `--task-ids`: Optional list of specific task IDs to run
 - `--start-index`: Start index for trace slicing
-- `--end-index`: End index for trace slicing (omit to run all)
+- `--end-index`: End index for trace slicing (omit to run all, or -1)

 ---